dansteingart/without_the_hot_air/pages_md/SEwtHA_01.md

 A factual assertion is either true or false; ﬁguring out *which* may be difﬁcult; it is a scientiﬁc question.
 For example, the assertions I just gave are either true or false.
 But we don’t know whether they are all true.
 Some of them are currently judged “very likely.”
 The difﬁculty of deciding which factual assertions are true leads to debates in the scientiﬁc community.
 But given sufﬁcient scientiﬁc experiment and discussion, the truth or falsity of most factual assertions can eventually be resolved, at least “beyond reasonable doubt.”

-Examples of **ethical assertions** are “it’s wrong to exploit global resources in a way that imposes signiﬁcant costs on future generations;” and “polluting should not be free;” and “we should take steps to ensure that it’s unlikely that CO<sub>2</sub> concentrations will double;” and “politicians should agree a cap on CO<sub>2</sub> emissions;” and “countries with the biggest CO<sub>2</sub> emis

-sions over the last century have a duty to lead action on climate change;” and “it is fair to share CO<sub>2</sub> emission rights equally across the world’s population.”
+Examples of **ethical assertions** are “it’s wrong to exploit global resources in a way that imposes signiﬁcant costs on future generations;” and “polluting should not be free;” and “we should take steps to ensure that it’s unlikely that CO<sub>2</sub> concentrations will double;” and “politicians should agree a cap on CO<sub>2</sub> emissions;” and “countries with the biggest CO<sub>2</sub> emissions over the last century have a duty to lead action on climate change;” and “it is fair to share CO<sub>2</sub> emission rights equally across the world’s population.”
 Such assertions are not “either true or false.”
 Whether we agree with them depends on our ethical judgment, on our values.
 Ethical assertions may be incompatible with each other; for example, Tony Blair’s government declared a radical policy on CO<sub>2</sub> emissions: “the United Kingdom should reduce its CO<sub>2</sub> emissions by 60% by 2050;” at the same time Gordon Brown, while Chancellor in that government, repeatedly urged oil-producing countries to *increase* oil production.

 This book is emphatically intended to be about facts, not ethics.
 I want the facts to be clear, so that people can have a meaningful debate about ethical decisions.
 I want everyone to understand how the facts constrain the options that are open to us.
 Like a good scientist, I’ll try to keep my views on ethical questions out of the way, though occasionally I’ll blurt something out – please forgive me.